nxenon/DevSecOps/Develop/Secure-Coding/OWASP-Secure-Coding-Practices.md

 152. Ensure servers, frameworks and system components have `all patches issued` for the version in use
 153. Turn off `directory listings`
 154. Restrict the web server, **process and service accounts** to the `least privileges possible`
-155. When <u>exceptions occur</u>, fail securely
+155. When exceptions occur, fail securely
 156. Remove all unnecessary functionality and files
-157. Remove <u>test code</u> or any functionality `not intended for production`, prior to deployment
+157. Remove test code or any functionality `not intended for production`, prior to deployment
-158. Prevent <u>disclosure of your directory structure</u> in the `robots.txt` file by placing directories not intended for public indexing into an isolated parent directory.
+158. Prevent disclosure of your directory structure in the `robots.txt` file by placing directories not intended for public indexing into an isolated parent directory.
 Then "Disallow" that entire parent directory in the robots.txt file rather than Disallowing each individual directory
 159. `Define which HTTP methods`, GET or POST, the application will support and whether it will be handled differently in different pages in the application
-160. <u>Disable unnecessary HTTP methods</u>, such as `WebDAV extensions`.
+160. Disable unnecessary HTTP methods, such as `WebDAV extensions`.
 If an extended HTTP method that supports file handling is required, utilize a well-vetted authentication mechanism
 161. if the web server **handles both** `HTTP 1.0` and `1.1`, ensure that both are configured in a similar way or ensure that you understand any difference that may exist (e.g. handling of extended HTTP methods)
 162. Remove unnecessary information from HTTP response `headers` related to the `OS`, `web-server version` and `application frameworks`
 163. The security configuration store for the application should be able to be output in `human-readable` form to support auditing
-164. Implement an `asset management` system and register <u>system components and software</u> in it
+164. Implement an `asset management` system and register system components and software in it
 165. Isolate Production environment and Development environment (network)
      - test or Development environments are often less secure
      - test environment must be access only by authorized test groups